sammyd/iOS8-day-by-day-book/manuscript/24-presentation-controllers.md

 concepts introduced in iOS7 alongside the new presentation controller concepts to create an easy-to-understand, reusable presentation component.

-As ever, the source code is available on the ShinobiControls github, at [github.com/ShinobiControls/iOS8-day-by-day](https://www.shinobicontrols.com/iOS8-day-by-day).
+As ever, the source code is available to clone, download or fork on the ShinobiControls github, at [github.com/ShinobiControls/iOS8-day-by-day](https://www.shinobicontrols.com/iOS8-day-by-day).

 ## The role of the Presentation Controller